bcgov/citz-imb-common-components/README.md

 [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)
  1. install [Docker for Desktop](https://www.docker.com/products/docker-desktop)
  2. install [VSCode](https://code.visualstudio.com/Download)
+ 3. install remote-containers extension
- 3. clone repo locally
+ 4. clone repo locally
- 4. open in vscode
+ 5. open in vscode
- 5. when prompted, install the recommended extensions
+ 6. when prompted, install the recommended extensions
- 6. when prompted, Reopen in Container.
+ 7. when prompted, Reopen in Container.
 May take quite a while the first time for the image to build

  The image will be built, with a volume pointing to your source code.
 It will do an npm install and then start serving all projects